RWS/dxa-content-management/README.md

 About
 -----
-The SDL Digital Experience Accelerator (formerly known as the SDL Tridion Reference Implementation) is a reference implementation of SDL Tridion intended to help you create, design and publish an SDL Tridion-based Web site quickly.
+The SDL Digital Experience Accelerator is a reference implementation of SDL Tridion intended to help you create, design and publish an SDL Web-based Web site quickly.

 You can find more details and a download of the entire release on https://community.sdl.com/developers/tridion_developer/m/mediagallery/852